Deer Resistant Plants, Austin

 Gregg’s Blue Mistflower is a butterfly magnet but the deers aren’t so crazy about it.
 That makes this an excellent choice for any gardener.

 Moonflower is a stunning dusk and night blooming flower that is fragrant and deer resistant.

 Pink or paprika Yarrow are excellent plants for Central Texas, Evergreen colorful and medicinal.
 Plant in full to part sun.

 Find Them in Nature

 if you see them in the wild or by the side of the on road, commercial properties or in neighbors yards, you know those are good selections for deer resistant plants.

 Mint, seasonal bluebonnets and cactus of all kinds are deer resistant, though deer will eat cactus fruits.
 They like full to part sun.

 Thryallis is a grossly underestimated plant in the Central Texas Landscape.
 It’s a profusion of yellow flowers all summer long and love the heat.

-What can you can about growing your own fruit.
+What can you say about growing your own fruit while enjoying spring flowers?
 While you might have to keep the squirrels at bay, the deer shouldn’t be a problem.

 Right out of tropics, this butterfly attraction is a gift of flower and unusual leaves that stand out in any landscape.